xhera83/FreeRTOS-Transceiver/README.md

 - Future implementations will introduce some sort of memory pool

 In the de-allocator callback a user must do:
-- Free the memory previously allocated wiht malloc
+- Free the memory previously allocated with malloc
 - Future implementations will introduce some sort of memory pool

 To further understand how the library works, please take a look at the documented source code (/documentation/html/index.html) and also the examples that are provided in this repo (/examples).